ajhepple/owncloud-quickstart/README.md

 ### Grauphel

-[Grauphel](https://github.com/dweiske/grauphel) is a Tomboy notes synchronisation server.
+[Grauphel](https://github.com/cweiske/grauphel) is a Tomboy notes synchronisation server.
 It depends upon the oauth PHP extension which, at the time of writing, is not available as a PEAR package and therefore not available OpenShift via its standard PHP cartridges.
-Consequently, *this app is broken in this quickstarter*.
+Consequently, *the app is broken in this quickstarter*.

 ### GPX Viewer